 - Starting servers when appropriate. - Connecting clients to servers. - Managing the Implementation Repository.
 The daemon accepts requests from the Orbix Implementation Repository commands. - Providing information from the Interface Repository about the supported interfaces for clients that request it.

 A typical start of the Orbix daemon without options is as follows:

 orbixd

-Running the Orbix Daemon as an NT Service
+Running the Orbix Daemon as a Windows Service

-On Windows NT platforms, you can install the Orbix daemon as an NT service as follows:
+On Windows platforms, you can install the Orbix daemon as a Windows service as follows: